timothyjellison/jquery-validation-plugin-tutorial/README.md

 });
 ```

-Where before you would have gotten an error message like this:
+With the default settings you would have gotten an error message like this:

 ```html
 <label id="firstName-error" class="error" for="firstName">This field is required.</label>
 ```

-Now you get this:
+But now you get this:

 ```html
 <strong>